 - Hours of operation

 - Your business category (The category your business falls into should complete the statement, “This business is a…”.
-For example, if you were a local coffee shop, your category would be: coffee shop.
-If you own a garage where you repair cars, your category would be: auto repair shop.)
+For example, if you were a local auto repair shop, your category would be automotive.

 - Pictures or videos of your business